kytk-03/mujpy/docs/Reference.rst

 -----
 plots
 -----
-This tab has two rows.
+This tab has three rows.
 The first is for Multiplot of run suites.
 The second is for Counter inspection.
+The third for the temperature logs.

 .. image:: plots.png